From the historical and fascinating Italian region of Venice

 Lombardi Settlers in United States in the 20th Century

-- Aladino Lombardi, aged 3, who emigrated to the United States from Lucia, in 1902
+- Aladino Lombardi, aged 3, who immigrated to the United States from Lucia, in 1902

-- Achille Lombardi, aged 75, who emigrated to America from Lanciano, in 1905
+- Achille Lombardi, aged 75, who immigrated to America from Lanciano, in 1905

 - Aenleto Lombardi, aged 23, who landed in America from Montesgroina, in 1905